SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find several hotels near the Bay Bridge in San Francisco.
 The best options are those right along the Embarcadero.
 Several offer views from some of their premier rooms.
 Here are some of my top picks.

 1 Hotel (8 Mission Street): 4-star hotel offering several rooms with a view.
 Restaurant and bar on site.
 Each room offers modern amenities.
 Great location with easy access to downtown, Fisherman's Wharf, and Union Square.
 It's also a perfect place to stay if you plan to see an SF Giants game.
-Visit here for room availability.
+Check for room availability.

 Hotel Griffon (155 Steuart Street): 3.5-star hotel offering a handful of rooms with a view of the bridge.
 Recently voted as "Best Boutique Hotel" by San Francisco Magazine.
 Room service and a restaurant/bar on site.
 Find out more about booking and rooms.